freizeit/auto-scaling-demo/README.md

     requests.
 The latter creates the load.
  - `kooaba-configure-as` is the bash script that should be used to set up or tear down the auto-scaling configuration
- - `client` is another bash script that simulates a client
+ - `client` is a bash script that simulates a client
  - `runtest` is a bash script that runs 4 clients in a certain way in order to exercise the auto-scaling setup.
 Once it terminates it will write the following files: